Why are some gyms more successful than others? What separates a top performing studio from one that struggles to make ends meet each month?

 Thrivers provide high-quality training and have created strong communities that warrant their decision to charge more for their services.
-The median price of an unlimited membership for Thrivers is $163 compared to $130 for Stragglers.
-In addition to charging more, Thrivers have significantly more members, which causes this $36 difference in membership pricing to add up fast.
+The median price of an unlimited membership for Thrivers is $179.
+Thrivers create a pricing plan that reflects the quality of their service, and as they attract new members that revenue adds up.

-Remember, you started this business because you wanted to make a difference in peoples’ lives.
-You recognized the need for the type of training you provide, and have seen how big box gyms can’t provide this type of service.
-Be confident in the services and training you provide and let your pricing reflect this.
+Remember, you started this business because you wanted to make a difference in people’s lives.
+Big box gyms can’t provide the level of service and training you can.
+Be confident in your services and let your pricing reflect that.

 Thrivers master every aspect of their business, not just their financials.
 Looking for other ways to take your business to the next level?
 Zen Planner is here to help.